 Some examples are:

 - Tell me the story of your career.
-Tell me the story of what inspired you to become a manager.
+Also, tell me the story of what inspired you to become a manager.

 - Tell me what made you fall in love with it.
 Tell me a story of how it tested you and rewarded you.

-- Tell me about the moment when you decided that leaving your last employer was the right path for you?
+- Can you tell me about the moment when you decided that leaving your last employer was the right path for you?
 What were the pros and cons?

 - Put me inside your head at the moment when you heard your company was shutting down?
 How did that feel?
 How did the people around you feel?

 - You stated you were promoted to this management position from within.
 How did other members of your team feel about that?
-How did the other members that applied for that position feel?
+Also, how did the other members that applied for that position feel?

-By asking these types of questions, you are trying to get in their head and in their heart.
-The answers can’t be rehearsed.
+By asking these types of questions, you are trying to learn who they really are.
+Also, the answers can’t be rehearsed.
 You want to know how they feel about things and on the empathy question, you want to know that they have empathy for those who didn’t get the job or for those who may be a little jealous.
-A-players don’t want to hurt other people.
+A-players don’t want to hurt other people as well.

 You should also find some questions that are really important to you regarding the top soft skills you want in an employee.
-For example, if you want communication, teamwork, organization, and critical thinking, here are some suggested questions:
+For example, if you want the top soft skills mentioned earlier, you could ask:

 When interviewing, it is important to also know what questions not to ask.
 It is illegal to discriminate against someone (applicant or employee) because of that person’s race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age (40 or older), disability or genetic information.